johnpan/whenDefined/README.md

   whenDefined(objectName).then(doSmth, doSmthElseOnFail);
   ```

-With the <b>second parameter</b> one can ensure that the promise resolves only if a method returns true.
+With the <b>second parameter</b> you can ensure that the promise resolves only if a method returns true.
   ```javascript
   whenDefined(objectName, functionNameMustReturnTrue).then(doSmth, doSmthElse);
   ```